Coyote Flat is a steep rocky road for high clearance 4X4's in California

 Is the road to Coyote Flat in California open?

-Set high in the in Californian Eastern Sierra, the road is not plowed in winters.
+Set high in the Californian Eastern Sierra, the road is not plowed in winters.
 It’s usually impassable from late October through late June or early July.
-No water or facilities in this area.
+There are no water or facilities in this area.

 Is Coyote Flat in California worth it?

-Located on the eastern central part of California, the drive is pretty scenic offering grazing deer and views of Palisade Glacier at the south end of the Flat.
+The drive is pretty scenic, offering grazing deer and views of Palisade Glacier at the south end of the Flat.
 You can spot coyotes, bears, and mountain lions.

 Is the Coyote Flat Road challenging?

 The road is pretty steep and rocky with some sandy parts.
-Much of trail is easy, but rocky sections are moderate.
-It’s best suited to high clearance 4X4 vehicles.
+Much of the trail is easy, but rocky sections are moderate.
+It’s best suited for high clearance 4X4 vehicles.
 The road climbs steeply after leaving Bishop, following canyons and along ridges in pine forests.
-In the mid-summer, bring your mosquito repellent
+In mid-summer, bring your mosquito repellent.

 Pic: David Nagy